Julian Assange sex assault allegations: Timeline

 Mr Assange says he will leave London's Ecuadorean embassy "soon" after two years of refuge.
-Sitting next to Ecuador's foreign minister Ricardo Patino at a press conference, he did not clarify when he would depart but said it was "probably not" for the reasons reported in the UK press.
+Sitting next to Ecuador's foreign minister Ricardo Patino at a press conference, he does not clarify when he will depart but says it is "probably not" for the reasons reported in the UK press.
 Stories had suggested he required medical treatment.

 16 July 2014

-Swedish court rules that the arrest warrant against Mr Assange will remain in place.
+A Swedish court rules the arrest warrant against Mr Assange will remain in place.
 The court in Stockholm agreed with prosecutors who had argued that the warrant should formally be upheld.

 19 June 2014

-Interviewed by reporters at the Ecuadorean embassy on the second anniversary of his asylum claim, Mr Assange claimed unspecified individuals had made threats against his children and his mother.
+Interviewed by reporters at the Ecuadorean embassy on the second anniversary of his asylum claim, Mr Assange claims unspecified individuals made threats against his children and his mother.

 19 June 2013